What You Need to Know for Planning Your Career

 It works because you are practicing Seeing Problems Before They Happen.

 Most managers are already feeling the "strain" of a new market change before they have time to write a job description.
-When you contact them with a specific thought about a trend they are dealing with, you aren't an applicant asking for help—you are a strategic partner offering a fix for a problem they haven't even named yet.
+When you contact them with a specific thought about a trend they are dealing with, you aren't an applicant asking for help.
+You are a strategic partner offering a fix for a problem they haven't even named yet.

 How do I know which news stories will really cause a need for new staff?